wrongu/LORDAP/README.md

 * Fully integrating LORDAP into your project will require some small overhead:
     * at the "bottom" of the pipeline, write a loader function that will read raw data given a query struct
-    * create a "default" query struct and  pass query structs around between all functions
+    * create a "default" query struct and  pass query structs around between all functions.
+It is common to see `loadOrRun(@myfunction, {arg1, arg2, options}, options)` so that `myfunction` has access to `options` as well, e.g. for passing it through to another call to `loadOrRun`.
-    * periodically purge the directory of cached results, since cached file names will tend to grow stale as new query features are added.
+    * it is recommended that you periodically purge the directory of cached results, since cached file names will tend to grow stale as new query features are added.
 * If your function has multiple outputs, you must use the `~` placeholder for any outputs you're not using at a given time.
 For example, if `f` has two outputs, use `[result, ~] = loadOrRun(@f, {}, ...)` so that `loadOrRun` knows to cache the second output as well for future use.
 * LORDAP will create files in your project (unless you configure outputs to be elsewhere).
 With the default options, you will want to add `.cache/` and `.meta/` to your `.gitignore` file.
 * Unix filenames are limited to 255 characters.
 LORDAP will automatically and transparently "hash" filenames longer than this.
-Warnings will be issued when there are hash collisions.
-However, hashed files cannot be easily searched in your filesystem (they will look something like `84D2F807.mat`), and should be avoided.
+Warnings will be issued when there are hash collisions (which is extremely unlikely).
+However, hashed files cannot be easily searched in your filesystem - they will look something like `process_data-84D2F807.mat` - and should be avoided.
 Tips for reducing filename sizes:
     * use short function names
     * use short query field names
+    * make use of the `defaultQuery` field so that only _relevant_ aspects of a broader set of options are included in the filename
-* Be careful making changes to options.defaultQuery, as this may result in a mismatch between previously cached filenames and new results.
+* Be careful making changes to `options.defaultQuery`, as this may result in a mismatch between previously cached filenames and new results.
 * LORDAP does not scale well, especially to complex "queries."
 [DataJoint](https://datajoint.io) is a better option in this situation, since it leverages the speed and scalability of a SQL database backend.
-* Behavior of "onDependencyChange"
+* Notes on how changed dependencies are handled (configured in `options.onDependencyChange`):
     * LORDAP uses modification timestamps on a `.m` file to detect when the associated data has become stale and should be deleted.
-    * There are essentially two modes: ignore the problem completely or aggressively delete cached files (which may unnecessarily force other things to be recomputed later).
+    * There are essentially two modes: ignore the problem completely or aggressively delete a cached output if there is any chance it needs updating (which may unnecessarily force other things to be recomputed later).
-    * Avoid wrapping _local_ functions in `loadOrRun`, since any change to the file will trigger the deletion of cached results.
-Instead, each cached function should be given its own file.
+    * Avoid caching _local_ functions, since any change to the surrounding file will trigger the deletion of cached results.
+Each cached function should be given its own file.
-    * Does not work for anonymous functions.
-    * Cannot tell the difference between the same function name in different packages.
-More specifically, if `+packageA/foo.m` depends on `bar.m`, *and* there exists some other function named `foo` in another package like `+packageB/foo.m`, then a change to `bar.m` will trigger an update to `foo` in package B. Note that this may result in extra computation, but should never result in incorrect outputs.
+    * LORDAP cannot tell the difference between functions with the same name in different packages.
+More specifically, if `+packageA/foo.m` depends on `bar.m`, __and__ there exists some other function named `foo` in another package like `+packageB/foo.m`, then a change to `bar.m` will trigger an update to `foo` both in package A (expected) package B (unexpected!).

 License
 ---